Rough path stability of (semi-)linear SPDEs: Appendix: comparison for parabolic equations

 \end{theorem}

-\begin{proof} It is easy to see that $\tilde{u}=e^{-Ct}u$ is a subsolution to a problem which is proper in the usual sense; that is (\ref{WeakProper}) holds with $ C=0$ which is tantamount to require that $F$ is non-decreasing in $r$.
-The standard arguments (e.g. \cite{MR1118699UserGuide} or appendix of \cite {caruana-friz-oberhauser-2009}) then apply with minimal adaptations. \end{proof}
+\begin{proof} It is easy to see that $\tilde{u}=e^{-Ct}u$ is a subsolution to a problem which is proper in the usual sense; that is (\ref{WeakProper}) holds with $C=0$ which is tantamount to require that $F$ is non-decreasing in $r$.
+The standard arguments (e.g. \cite{MR1118699UserGuide} or the appendix of \cite{MR2765508} or also \cite{DiehlFrizOberhauser}) then apply with minimal adaptations. \end{proof}

 \begin{corollary} Under the assumptions of the theorem above let $u,v$ be two solutions, with initial data $u_{0},v_{0}$ respectively.
 Then